Doom: Annihilation: Production

+In an October 2005 interview, executive producer John Wells stated that a second Doom film would be put into production if the first was a box office success.

+In March 2011, reports emerged that Universal Pictures was developing a 3D film reboot of Doom, due to the success of G.I.
+Joe: The Rise of Cobra.

 In 2015, director Tony Giglio pitched to Universal his outline for a new Doom film.
 Universal declined due to the film not being on its slate and due to the financial disappointment of the 2005 film.
 After the release of the 2016 video game, Giglio re-pitched the idea to Universal by revealing the game's sales numbers and new interest in the property from old and new fans.
 Convinced, the company demanded to see a script first.
 A 25-page treatment was then written by Giglio.
 Giglio said the previous film lacked demons, hell, and proper usage of the Gates and wished to prioritize those elements for the new film.

 Giglio created the character Joan after taking inspiration from The Terminator and Aliens, feeling that a female protagonist can be effective in a sci-fi action film.
 Joan was named after Joan of Arc.
 Four suits were produced for the Imps, with one designed for leaping.
 Inspiration was drawn from the first three Doom games, as Universal did not retain the rights to the Bethesda version.
 Universal invited Bethesda to participate in the film; however, Bethesda respectfully declined and wished the production well.
 In April 2018, Universal revealed plans for a direct-to-video reboot of Doom, to be produced by its Universal 1440 Entertainment subsidiary.
 Nina Bergman confirmed her participation in an Instagram post.
 Autonomous FX was commissioned to work on the special effects, makeup, and demon designs.
 The Imps were redesigned to have charred skin and sharp edges for more organic-like horns, while retaining the glowing eyes and wide mouth of the original design.